Anticipatory Evaluation of Language Models: Streaming Prediction

 \section{Streaming Prediction}

-Using \datasetname\ with a leakage-mitigating custom retriever, GPT-5 outperforms the per-metric test-set mean baseline.
-Nevertheless, residual answer leakage cannot be entirely excluded—for instance, when subsequent papers copy baseline results from the original publication, or when models memorize results during pre- or post-training.
+Using \datasetname, GPT-5 outperforms the per-metric test-set mean baseline.
+Nevertheless, residual answer leakage cannot be entirely excluded—for instance, when subsequent papers copy baseline results from the original publication.
+Moreover, we disabled built-in web search because it risks leakage, for example by retrieving the target papers during prediction.
 To further validate our experimental setup under more realistic conditions, we adopt a \emph{streaming prediction} setting, which tests models on their ability to predict performance on newly reported arXiv results immediately upon release, before they can be indexed by search engines or incorporated into training.

 \paragraph{Setup}